qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/frame_apps_testrunner.rst

 How to deploy Test Runner for your own development
 ==================================================

-This section assumes that your qooxdoo application bears on the structure of the qooxdoo <helloworld#create_your_application|skeleton> application.
+This section assumes that your qooxdoo application bears on the structure of the qooxdoo :doc:`skeleton <helloworld#create_your_application>` application.
 Then this is what you have to do:

 Writing Test Classes
 --------------------